kmd2zjw/cs6888-kmd2zjw/README.md

 docker-compose up --build &
 docker-compose exec main bash
 ```
-The final command will drop you into a shell where you can navigate around.
+The final command will drop you into a shell where you execute commands and scripts that we have provided.

-2) Convert Pre-built Docker Image to Apptainer
+# Convert Pre-built Docker Image to Apptainer

 If you want to use ```portal.cs.virginia.edu``` then you need to use Apptainer.
 This is an alternative container system that does essentially what Docker does.
 The first step is to build an Apptainer image, a ```.sif``` file, from a pre-built docker image that I created using the steps above and that is published on Docker hub

 ```
 cd cs6888-public